alishazaee/-DNS-master-Automation/README.md

-first you need to install python3. on your linux ( including Centos or Ubuntu ) , just execute the program by ./DNS.
+1-first you need to install python3.
+2-on your linux ( including Centos or Ubuntu ) , just execute the program by ./DNS.